By: Rabbi Tsvi Heber, Director of Community Kosher

 - A coin is designated for the redemption of Maaser Sheini.
 This coin must be worth at least a shoveh pruta.
 At the time of writing, a nickel is sufficient.

-"The amount in the northernmost part of the separated portion which is greater than 1% of the total amount of the produce shall be Terumah Gedolah.
-The remaining part of the separated portion, plus an additional 9% on the northernmost side of the produce shall be Maaser Rishon.
+"The amount in the northernmost part of the separated portion which is in excess of the 1% of the total amount of the produce shall be Terumah Gedolah.
+The remaining part of the separated portion, which is the actual 1%, plus an additional 9% of the total amount of produce on the northernmost side of the produce shall be Maaser Rishon.
 The part of the separated portion that was previously designated as Maaser Rishon shall be Terumas Maaser.
 10% of the remaining produce on the southernmost side shall be either Maaser Sheini or Maaser Oni in accordance with the year of the Shemittah cycle during which it was grown.
 If the 10% on the southernmost side is Maaser Sheini, it should be redeemed by transferring its kedusha calculated at its value plus 25%, to the coin.
 If the produce is Neta Revai, it should be redeemed by transferring its kedusha calculated at its value plus 25% to the coin."

 "All separations of Terumah and Maaser and redemptions of Maaser Sheini and Neta Revai shall be effected in accordance with the text of the Chazon Ish."

 - The separated portion is wrapped and discarded.
 The coin must be disposed of so that no one shall accidentally find it and use it.